 The Regional Training and Employment Strategy (RTES) supports economic growth in rural and regional NSW by increasing participation in training linked to actual job opportunities and providing pathways to further study.

 The Strategy has three programs:

-Training Services NSW can assist in placing apprentices and trainees affected by company downsizing and closures with new employers through the Continuing Apprenticeships Placement Service
+Training Services NSW can assist in placing apprentices and trainees affected by company downsizing and closures with new employers through the Continuing Apprenticeships Placement Service (CAPs).

 Partnering for Jobs focuses on people who are unemployed or marginally attached to the workforce.
 It provides training in areas needed by employers experiencing skill shortages.
 Employers are involved in recruitment, provision of work experience and potential offer of traineeships, apprenticeships or jobs to successful graduates.